TrashMonks/Dice/README.markdown

 - `Dice.maximum'1d6'` gives `6`, the greatest number that can be rolled on a six-sided die.
 - `Dice.maximum'3d4'` gives `12`, because each of three dice is rolling a 4.
 - `Dice.maximum'3d4-1d3'` gives `11`, because each of the three positive dice roll a 4, and the one negative die rolls a 1, giving three times four minus one.

+### `Dice.minimum`

+(Also called `Dice.min`.)

+Compute the minimum possible value that can be rolled.

+That is, all dice whose values are added to the total take on their least value; all that are *subtracted* from the total take on their *greatest* value.

+For example:

+- `Dice.minimum'1d6'` gives `1`, the least number that can be rolled on a polyhedral die.
+- `Dice.minimum'3d4'` gives `3`, because each of three dice is rolling a 1.
+- `Dice.minimum'3d4-1d3'` gives `0`, because each of the three positive dice roll a 1 and the one negative die rolls its maximum value, a 3, which cancels the 3 contributed by the positive dice.

 ### `Dice.range`